List of Free Online Organic Chemistry Courses & Learning Materials

 Massachusetts Institute of Technology

-The undergraduate course, Organic Chemistry I, teaches students about organic molecular structure.
-Lecture notes cover topics including chemical reactions, alkyl reactions and carbonyl chemistry.
-The intermediate Organic Chemistry II course examines processes for identifying molecular structures and synthesizing organic compounds.
+- Organic Chemistry II this intermediate course examines processes for identifying molecular structures and synthesizing organic compounds.
 This course also discusses how organic chemistry is used in medicine, biology and industry.

 University of California - Berkeley

 - Structure and Reactivity is a free course from UC - Berkeley that consists of 23 video lectures covering such topics as spectroscopy, aromatic compounds, aldehydes, carboxylic acid and carbohydrates.
 This non-credit course does not include lecture notes, assignments or exams.